batstick/thedump/README.md

 # thedump
 special tools for special people

-these tools provide hardware and software solutions for non-existant problems.
+these tools provide ineffective hardware and software solutions for non-existant problems.